 Farmette has been featured in Saveur Magazine, Food and Wine Magazine, The New York Times Diner’s Journal (here and here as well) Food52, Spenser Magazine, The Sunday Business Post, The Huffington Post, The Sunday Times UK, The James Beard Foundation Blog, The Irish Times, The Foodie Bugle, The Kitchn, Sweet Paul, Dean & DeLuca Gourmet Food Blog, Wayfare Magazine, The Los Angeles Times Daily Dish, RTE Radio 1’s Countrywide, Foodie Crush Magazine, RTE Radio 1’s Marian Finucane Show, The Irish Examiner, The Irish Daily Mail, The John Murray Show on RTE Radio 1, Newstalk with Sean Moncreiff, Irish Tatler magazine, Easy Food Magazine, and RTE 2FM’s Dave Fanning Show.

 If you fancy, you can read my weekly column, “Tales of A Modern Farmette” in Irish Country Living/Irish Farmer’s Journal each Thursday or my quarterly piece in Irish Country Magazine.
+I also contribute to Condé Nast Traveler, sharing travel + food stories when I can break away from the farm for a spell.
 Follow on Twitter @ModernFarmette visit my Facebook page, Pinterest boards or Instagram feed.
 Alternatively, if you wish to make contact directly, email me at firstname.lastname@example.org or fill out the form below and I will be happy to get back to you as soon as I can.